 booking through your travel agent or NORDIC Student Service

-will be able to help you if needed.
+to help you if needed.

 - Transport from the airport to the students housing